cbennett07/demo-swf-app-chris/README.md

 Take a look at this file, and study the values that are set here.

-- Now, we are going to create `two` new `.`yaml` files, one to connect to our local postgres database, and one to connect to our database that will run in a kubernetes cluster.
-These two yaml files, perform the same function as the application.properties file, so we will now delete that file and create two new files:
+- Now, we are going to create `two` new `yaml` files, one to connect to our local postgres database, and one to connect to our database that will run in a kubernetes cluster.
+These two yaml files, perform the same function as the `application.properties` file, so we will now delete that file and create two new files:

 ```
 - application-prod.yaml
 - application-local.yaml
 ```

-Note the naming convention of the files (prod, local).
-A feature we are going to implement called `SPRING_PROFILES` will recognize the file it needs to reference, based on the corresponding environment we are using (prod or local).
+Note the naming convention of the files (`prod`, `local`).

+A feature we are going to implement called `SPRING_PROFILES_ACTIVE` will recognize the file it needs to reference/use, based on the corresponding environment we are using (prod or local).
 We will see more on that in a later section.
+For now, create the two files:

 - Local database connection: